olaoluthomas/bbby_btyd/README.md

 docker run -it --name <container> -p 8080:8080 <image_name>
 e.g. $ docker run -it --name ltv_container -p 8080:8080 ltv_image
 ```
-Then navigate to localhost:8080 and you'll be navigated to the website's homepage.
+Then navigate to localhost:8080 and you'll be taken to the website's homepage.
 To submit data via an HTML form, simply click on "User Input".

 Have fun!!!